 - If you input no end date, all data from the start date forward will be included in your channel.

 Congratulations!
-You've created a custom channel where you associated data source views and then added metrics to those views.
-Assuming that you have data for the data sources in your channel, you can start building dashboard widgets that have this new channel and associated data views and metrics to tell your data story.
+You've created a custom channel where you associated data source views and added fields to those views.
+Assuming that you have data for the data sources in your channel, you can start building dashboard and report studio widgets with this new channel and associated data views and fields to tell your data story.